Abhishek-yadv/AmazingPythonProjects/README.md

 ## 🚀 Getting Started

-To get started with any of these projects, simply navigate to the respective folder and follow the instructions provided in the the project folder.
+To get started with any of these projects, simply navigate to the respective folder and follow the instructions provided in the project folder.

 ## 🤝 Contributing